top of page

 Northern Lights, Aurora Borealis, at Jökulsárlón

-What are the best months or the best time of year to see the Northern Lights in Iceland?
+What are the best months or the best time of year for independent travelers to see the Northern Lights in Iceland?

-What are the best months and time in the evening to see the Northern Lights in Iceland?
+What are the best months and times in the evening to see the Northern Lights in Iceland?

 Northern Lights at Reykjanes Peninsula